Recursion: Time & Space Complexity Analysis - 1

 Space Complexity for the above example

-As you must have realised while thinking about the time complexity, the depth of the recursion tree will be approximately O(LogN) [to the base 2], and the extra space taken per recursive call is constant only as we aren't creating any array or even any primitive data-typed variable for that matter.
+As you must have realized while thinking about the time complexity, the depth of the recursion tree will be approximately O(LogN) [to the base 2], and the extra space taken per recursive call is constant only as we aren't creating any array or even any primitive data-typed variable for that matter.

 Following the formula above, the space complexity will come out to be O(LogN).